 Algerian authorities must immediately and unconditionally release, and drop all charges against, three members of the Ahmadi Religion of Peace and Light, who were arrested earlier this week solely for peacefully exercising their right to freedom of religion, said Amnesty International today.

-On 6 June 2022, the First Instance Tribunal in Bejaia charged the 24 men who identify as members of the Ahmadi religious group with ‘participation in an unauthorized group’ and ‘denigrating Islam’, under Article 46 of the Law on Associations and Article 144 bis 2 of the Algerian Penal Code, respectively.
+On 6 June 2022, the First Instance Tribunal in Bejaia charged 18 people who identify as members of the Ahmadi religious group with ‘participation in an unauthorized group’ and ‘denigrating Islam’, under Article 46 of the Law on Associations and Article 144 bis 2 of the Algerian Penal Code, respectively.
 The judge ordered the immediate detention of three members and released the others pending further investigation.
 Their lawyer appealed this decision on 8 June.

 “The Algerian authorities have legal obligations to respect, protect, promote and fulfil the right to freedom of religion of everyone in the country which includes those with religious beliefs that are different to the majority.
 It is outrageous that a group of people find themselves behind bars simply for practising their faith or for their beliefs,” said Amna Guellali, Amnesty International’s Deputy Director for the Middle East and North Africa.

 “Algerian authorities must immediately and unconditionally release the three detained men and drop all charges against them and the 15 other members of the Ahmadi Religion of Peace and Light.”